VAT Control Statement (ʺVAT Listings e-formʺ)

 Changes after due date for VAT Control Statement submission: Corrective VAT Control Statement shall be submitted within 5 working days after detection of irregularities.
 All data from previous submission including the corrections shall be declared.

 The VAT Control Statement has to be submitted electronically.
-The VAT Control Statement e-form will be available on the website of the Financial Administration of the Czech Republic: www.daneelektronicky.cz.
+The VAT Control Statement e-form is available on the website of the Financial Administration of the Czech Republic:www.mojedane.cz.

-More information about this topic including the structure and planned xml format is available (in the Czech language) under the following links:
+More information about this topic including the structure and .xml format is available (in the Czech language) under the following links:

 Possible sanctions (applicable after 1st January 2016):

-If a taxable person registered for VAT does not submit a VAT Control Statement within the due date, the following sanctions will be applied:
+If a taxable person registered for VAT does not submit a VAT Control Statement within the due date, the following sanctions will be applied (Article 101h Section 1(a),(b),(c),(d) of the VAT Act):

 a) 1 000 CZK, if the VAT Control Statement is submitted after the due date without summons from the Tax Administration,